BrainsOnBoard/procedural_paper/README.md

 ## Instructions for use
 If you are interested in using GeNN for simulating your own models please see the [user manual](https://genn-team.github.io/genn/documentation/4/html/index.html) or the [tutorial](https://github.com/neworderofjamie/new_genn_tutorials).

-How to run the software on your data

-### Figure 1
+### Reproducing figure 1
-ss
-(OPTIONAL) Reproduction instructions
+Instructions are included in models/va_benchmark/README.md (OPTIONAL) Reproduction instructions